Pomax/bezierjs/README.md

 `npm install bezier-js` will add bezier.js to your dependencies, remember to add `--save` or `--save-dev` if you need that to be persistent of course.

-### "Not" installation if you just want a single file
+### Without using a package manager

-There is an already rolled-up version of `bezier.js` in the `dist` directory.
-Just use that.
+There is a rolled-up version of `bezier.js` in the `dist` directory.
+Just download that.

 ## Use